Maps and Mapping

 - Komoot

-We create our GPX files using a standard format which should be compatible with most GPX reader mapping applications, however sometimes the applications won't accept the files.
-In these situations, it's best to contact the application creator company to speak to them about the issue.
+We create our GPX files using a standard format, which should be compatible with most GPX reader mapping applications; however, sometimes the applications won't accept the files.
+It's best to contact the application creator company in these situations to discuss the issue.

 Are there GPX files available for all our guidebooks?

-If you're looking for GPX files to one of our guidebook routes and we don't seem to have any available, drop us a line at infomail@cicerone.co.uk as we might be able to recommend another site that provides the files.
+If you're looking for GPX files for a route and we don’t have them available, drop us a line at info@cicerone.co.uk.
+We might be able to recommend another site where you can find the files you need.

 How do I get the GPX files for my guidebook?

-Our GPX files are free to download, however, you'll need to be signed into a Cicerone website account in order to access them.
-It's free to set up an account and allows you to keep track of purchases made through the Cicerone website, you can also add Cicerone guidebooks that you've purchased elsewhere to your website library.
+Our GPX files are free to download, but you’ll need to be signed into your Cicerone account to access them.
+Setting up an account is free, and it helps you keep track of purchases made through our website.
+Plus, you can add any Cicerone guidebooks you've purchased elsewhere to your online library.

 - Click on 'My Account' at the top right hand side of the website page.